Customize5773/MPS-Conveyor/README.md

 ## 🎯 **Project Description**

+**Modular Production System (MPS) Conveyor** is one of the essential modules in a modular production system designed to simulate material handling processes in production lines.
+This module focuses on the movement, detection, and sorting of items using conveyor systems, providing practical experience in designing and controlling industrial automation systems.

+This module includes key components such as a **conveyor belt system** for material transport, **sensors** for item detection (e.g., proximity or optical sensors), and **pneumatic actuators** for pick-and-place mechanisms.
+Additionally, the module is controlled by **Programmable Logic Controllers (PLC)** to implement control logic, and it is equipped with **safety interlocks** to ensure safe operations.

+Users of this module can learn various aspects, ranging from programming conveyor logic (such as start/stop, speed control, and item handling), integrating sensors and actuators for automation tasks, to troubleshooting common issues in conveyor systems.
+This module is also designed to train skills in optimizing material flow to increase production efficiency.

 The system controls a conveyor belt that detects and counts incoming items using sensors.
 Once 3 items are detected, the conveyor stops automatically, and a pneumatic pick-and-place sequence is triggered using a twinrod actuator and suction cup.
 The system operates in **single-cycle mode**, requiring a manual restart for each new cycle.

 The logic includes: